 The nether is a dangerous area.
-It corrupts the mind and can turn you against your your friends.
-It is a constant PvP area where everybody deals a fixed amount of damage and do not have any defense bonus.
-It’s a fair, endless PvP arena.
+It corrupts the mind and can turn you against your friends.
+It is a constant PvP area where all players deal a fixed amount of damage and do not have any defense bonus.
+It is a fair, endless PvP arena.

-You won’t lose any SP in the nether, ever.
+No. You will not lose any soul points in the nether, ever.

 By playing in the nether, you get a chance to see your character on the leaderboard on our website!
 Every kill and death will also show on your player stats page.

-You can enter the nether by crossing the nether portal in game, or simply right-clicking the nether sign in the lobby.
+You can enther the nether by entering the nether portal in game, or by joining a nether server in the nether section of the compass in the lobby.

-You can start a quest by right-clicking a NPC who needs your help.
-You can easily find them by looking at your non-started quests in your quest book.
+You start a quest by right-clicking a NPC who needs your help.
+You can easily locate the NPC to start a quest by viewing any unlocked and incomplete quests in your quest book.